frontend-joe/yellow-banjo/README.md

 ```

 ### Initial launch / Access Key
-When openining the app for the first time you should be redirected from the
+When opening the app for the first time you should be redirected from the
 apps homepage to its authentication page, where you will be asked to provide
 your Unsplash **Access Key**.
 This is to provide the app with the required
 details to perform public actions against the Unsplash API.